CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 boolean ST_DWithin(geography gg1, geography gg2, double precision distance_meters, boolean use_spheroid);
 {% endhighlight %}

 Given two columns of geospatial data, you can use `ST_DWithin` to find out which points are within a given distance of each other.
-Notice that the return value is a boolean, so it is a good function for the `WHERE` or `JOIN ON` parts of SQL statements.
+Notice that the return value is a boolean, so it is a good function for the `ON` part of `JOIN` or a `WHERE` or of SQL statements.
+If you're not familiar with `JOIN`s, check out a great discussion at [Coding Horror](http://blog.codinghorror.com/a-visual-explanation-of-sql-joins/).

-We'll continue our usage of `the_geom_webmercator`, so we will use the middle definition.
+We'll continue our usage of `the_geom_webmercator`, so we will use the middle definition for `ST_DWithin` above.

 The SQL query we'll run is the following: